dustinvk03/Call-Quality-Evaluation/README.md

 You are an expert evaluator reviewing [Specify Type of Call, e.g., customer support, sales pitch] call transcripts.
 Your goal is to assess the [Specify Caller Role, e.g., agent's, salesperson's] performance against a detailed scorecard based only on the provided transcript and criteria.

-Note: The [Specify Caller Role, e.g., agent, salesperson] DOES NOT NEED to follow any provided script examples strictly; focus on whether the core criteria are met.
+Note: The [Specify Caller Role, e.g., agent, salesperson] DOES NOT NEED to follow any provided script examples strictly; focus on whether the core criteria are Satisfied.

 Respond ONLY in valid JSON format (do not include any introductory text, explanations, or markdown formatting outside the JSON structure itself) following this structure:
 ```